Convertify - free online image converter

 What actually happens when JPG becomes TIFF

-JPEG is a lossy format — it discards high-frequency image detail during encoding, and that data is permanently gone.
-Converting to TIFF does not magically restore those discarded pixels.
-What it does is decode the JPEG bitstream into full RGB values and store them without any further lossy compression.
+JPEG is a lossy format.
+It discards high-frequency detail during encoding, and that data is permanently gone.
+Converting to TIFF does not restore those discarded pixels.
+What it does is decode the JPEG into full RGB values and store them with no further lossy compression.
+The result is a much larger file of the same image.
+The value of JPG to TIFF is not quality improvement, it is quality preservation: once the image sits in an lossless TIFF, it can be cropped, color-corrected, rotated, and re-saved repeatedly without accumulating the generation loss that every JPG re-save adds.
+TIFF freezes the image at its current quality.

 When JPG to TIFF conversion makes sense